csev/dj4e/assn/dj4e_hello.md

 * Change the project-wide `urls.py` to mount the new application's urls at `/hello`

+* Edit the file `~/django_projects/mysite/mysite/settings.py` and add the `home` application following the pattern that you used to add the `polls` application to `INSTALLED_APPS` - again - the exact code is something you figure out from looking at `dj4e-samples` or from the lectures.

 Add a link to `~/django_projects/mysite/home/templates/home/main.html` with the following HTML:

     <li><p><a href="/hello">Test the session</a></p>

 These instructions are telling you *what* to do now *how* to do it.
-This is the DIY part of this assignment - look at sample code and understand it - no more cutting and pasting instructions.
+This is another DIY part of this assignment - look at sample code and understand it - no more cutting and pasting instructions.

 This assignment is not a lot of code.
 It is more about learning to read, reuse, and adapt code.